👋 Year End Sale!

 29. How do you handle the trade-off between usability and security in threat modeling?

 When threat modeling, you need to ensure that you strike a balance between security and usability.
-You don’t want to create a too rigid and secure system, as it may impact usability.
+You would rather not create a too rigid and secure system, as it may impact usability.
 On the other hand, a system that is too flexible may compromise security.
 The key to striking a balance is to identify the critical security features and usability requirements early in the development process.

 Senior-level Threat Modeling Interview Questions